GinjaChris/pentmenu/README.md

 *Show IP - uses curl to perform a lookup of your external IP.
 Runs ip a or ifconfig (as appropriate) to show local interface IP's.

+*DNS Recon - passive recon, performs a DNS lookup (forward or reverse as appropriate for target input) and a whois lookup of the target.

 *Ping Sweep - uses nmap to perform an ICMP echo (ping) against the target host or network.